docker-archive/classicswarm/docs/install-w-machine.md

         $ docker ps -a
         CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES
-        0b0628349187        hello-world         "/hello"                 20 minutes ago      Exited (0) 20 minutes ago                       agent1
+        0b0628349187        hello-world         "/hello"                 20 minutes ago      Exited (0) 11 seconds ago                       agent1
         .
         .
         .

-    In this case, the Swarm ran 'hello-world' on the 'swarm1'.
+    In this case, the Swarm ran `hello-world` on `agent1`.

-    By default, Docker Swarm uses the "spread" strategy to choose which node runs a container.
+    > By default, Docker Swarm uses the "spread" strategy to choose which node runs a container.
 When you run multiple containers, the spread strategy assigns each container to the node with the fewest containers.

 ## Where to go next

 At this point, you've done the following:

  - Created a Swarm discovery token.
  - Created Swarm nodes using Docker Machine.
  - Managed a Swarm and run containers on it.